scottyschup/ruby-curriculum/w2d2/hiding.md

 that don't concern them (user just wants to `fly`, doesn't want to know how that happens).

-Instance variables cannot be accessed outside the class so they are always "private" by default.
-You can however use [`attr_accessor`][attr-accessor] to expose instance variables and allow people to get or set them.
+Instance variables are always "private" in the sense that they are not even methods.
+You can expose instance variables to the outside world by making public getter/setter methods using [`attr_accessor`][attr-accessor] and the like.

 ## Shy Code